ankschoubey/old-blog/_pages/dev-life/tdd-series.md

 #4 - TDD: The AHA Movement with TDD

-#5 - Testing in Other Areas Beyond Software
+#5 - **[Philosophy Testing in Other Areas Beyond Software](https://www.ankushchoubey.com/testing/)**: Testing serves as essential insurance, safeguarding accuracy and progress by identifying issues efficiently through frequent, automated processes, much like double-entry bookkeeping.

 #6 - Developing a Testing Mindset